 In addition to its many benefits, gamification focuses and drives users’ attention, taps into innate abilities, excites users utterly, and strengthens the ability to achieve more powerful outcomes.
 In healthcare, this creates a fertile ground for behavior change.

 Playing a game means more than just collecting vitals and getting notifications, as gamified healthcare mobile apps can keep users engaged and truly motivated.
 If we also consider that downloading and using the apps is voluntary, healthcare mobile apps could help achieve great things in healthcare and revolutionize the field.

-Health advise, video chat, and video appointments with doctors and receiving prescriptions and self-tracking health are all now available via smartphones, and its growth was facilitated by the pandemic outbreak.
+Health advice, video chat, and video appointments with doctors and receiving prescriptions and self-tracking health are all now available via smartphones, and its growth was facilitated by the pandemic outbreak.

 In the following sections, you can read about healthcare mobile apps that motivate, reward, and reinforce commitment, as well as IoT solutions.

 Using a device and a mobile application, PelviFly allows safe and effective pelvic floor muscle training.
 Women of all ages can train pelvic floor muscles through PelviFly, which integrates a gaming experience with medical treatment.